 Gyrotonics works by strengthening the body and stretching the body in order to develop bodily coordination, increase the range of motion, and correct your overall form and posture.
 It attempts to open up energy pathways in the body, improve the efficiency of your movement and also stimulate the nervous system.

-It is three-dimensional in terms of its range of movements in which it helps you get into a state of active relaxation by connecting with your body and enabling you to breathe the right way.
+It is three-dimensional in terms of its range of movements in which helps you get into a state of active relaxation by connecting with your body and enabling you to breathe the right way.
 The exercises that are a part of the whole Gyrotonics series kind of like flow from one movement to the next and while doing so, they allow a slow, defined range of motion within the joints of your body.

 As compared to other machine-based exercises, the Gyrotonic machine makes you do all the work.
 In order to get the most out of this system of exercise, it is absolutely vital for you to get your breathing right and connect with your body in ways that you have never done or experienced before.

 While ballet is obviously a lot different from yoga and one is likely to say that the two are not even remotely close.
-However, you must have noticed at some point in life that many ballet dancers are experienced yogis or those who are in the process of learning ballet take great help from yoga.
+However, you must have noticed at some point in life that many ballet dancers are experienced yogis, or those who are in the process of learning ballet take great help from yoga.

 The primary reason behind this is that there are many different exercises in yoga that are quite similar to the kinds of movements taught in ballet classes.
-The main focus of ballet is on motion through which it produces short, graceful and repetitive movements that are so swift and beautiful.
+The main focus of ballet is on motion through which it produces short, graceful, and repetitive movements that are so swift and beautiful.

 While on the apparent, ballet may seem like a fancy and elegant performance dance, however, putting that aside, it has so many health benefits both for the mind and the body.
 Ballet simply changes the way your body looks making your arms, hips, waist, back, and legs stronger and leaner than before.

 Many people believe that ballet is a very slow-moving dance form that can’t help them much in terms of getting a physically fit and limber body.
 However, that is quite a wrongly-held notion because ballet sessions can actually be as intense as a boot-camp workout or even a HIIT workout.

 The balance of the mind-body connection is a very important one if you wish to stay mentally and physically fit.
-Be it yoga, or any other method such as dancing, tai chi, or pilates, one must always engage in at least form of mind-body exercise in order to live a fit, healthy and happy life.
+Be it yoga, or any other method such as dancing, tai chi, or pilates, one must always engage in at least a form of mind-body exercise in order to live a fit, healthy and happy life.